 It’s Extremely Safe & Anyone Can Do It

-As Ben Patrick says, “the sled is the only movement I do where you’re moving it, and it’s never moving you.”
+As Ben Patrick says, “the sled is the only movement I do where only you are moving it, and it’s never moving you.”

 As athletes we often train with heavy loads when squatting and deadlifting, but the sled is different because it’s incapable of moving you and therefore is very unlikely to cause injury.